Mijick/Timer/README.md

 ```

 ### 5. Additional timer controls
-- Once stopped, the timer can be resumed.
-Simply use the `resume()` method.
+- Once stopped, the timer can be resumed - simply use the `resume()` method.
 ```Swift
   try!
 MTimer.resume()
 ```